rgildiaz/ITI/pxeboot.md

 ... cannot bind to local IPv4 socket: Address already in use
 ```

 I configured the TFTP server to run on port 69.
-So, I checked what was running on that port:
+So, I checked what was running on that port at the suggestion of [this Unix/Linux StackExchange thread](https://unix.stackexchange.com/questions/359630/the-tftpd-hpa-doesnt-start-after-update):
 ```
 sudo netstat -lnp | grep 69
 ```